AlexThesys/audio-random-player/README.md

 * Add more waveforms to the LFO.
 * Alternative interpolation method (e.g. cubic) for the audio pitch.
 * User parameters for distortion.
+* Bonus: option to change audio pitch without changing playback speed:
+	It would not be easy to implement (it's basically granular synthezis), but it's a pretty cool feature and I always wanted to try implementing this.

 - If you find any of the missing features or limitations crucial, please don't hesitate to contact me.